weweb-assets/ww-image/AI.md

 Variables: none

-Note: use valid unsplash urls
+Note: use valid unsplash urls.
+Avoid using images that are more than 2000x2000px.
+Use properly sized images.